4C’s of Food Hygiene for Care Workers

 Maintaining excellent hygiene helps stop harmful bacteria from contaminating food.

-The ‘Cleaning’ principle highlights:
+The ‘Cleaning’ principle features:

 • Regularly washing and sanitising all kitchen surfaces, such as worktops and chopping boards before and after you prepare food.